zenaiev/hgg-2011/README.md

-# CMS measurements of top quark pair production in dilepton channel at 7 TeV
+# CMS analysis of Higgs -> gamma gamma at 7 and 8 TeV

 Relevant CMS publications:
- * normalised cross sections: EPJ C73 (2013) 2339 [arXiv:1211.2220, TOP-11-013]
+ * 7 TeV: PLB710 (2012) 403 [arXiv:1202.1487, HIG-11-033]
- * total cross section: JHEP 1608 (2016) 029 [arXiv:1603.02303,TOP-13-004]
+ * 8 TeV: EPJ C74 (2014) 3076 [arXiv:1407.0558,HIG-13-001]

-Further relevant information can be found also in DESY-THESIS-2012-037 For the general description of the analysis see also attached description-ttbar.pdf
+For the general description of the analysis see also attached description-hgg.pdf (to be added)

 There are two parts in this analysis:
  * Analyzer: ntuple production, requires CMSSW (the instructions assume that you will work on a VM properly contextualized for CMS, available from http://opendata.cern.ch/VM/CMS) and network connection; takes ~ 2 weeks to process the full data + MC samples and ~ 3GB free space for the produced ntuples
- * PostAnalyzer: ntuple processing, produces final numbers and plots, standalone code (requires only gcc and ROOT); takes about 5 minutes
+ * PostAnalyzer: ntuple processing, produces final numbers and plots, standalone code (requires only gcc and ROOT); takes about 2 minutes

 ## Instructions how to run the analysis